 This is closer to how I take my annual sabbatical, too.
-I don’t actually disappear into the woods for a month (though it’s on my list of things to try!).
+I don’t actually disappear into the woods for a month3.
 My life is busy just like yours and I manage several different businesses that can’t be completely neglected for a month.

-So, I simply make it a point to put at least one hour on my schedule each day devoted to answering those questions from the previous section.
-I often spend more time than this, but having the hour scheduled ensures I do at least that much.
+So, I make it a priority to put at least one hour on my schedule each day devoted to answering those questions from the previous section.
+I might spend more time on it, but having the hour scheduled ensures I do at least that much.

 There are two ways to do this:

 - Set aside the most important thing you do.
 The most important thing you do probably takes a lot of your time, so eliminating it for a month should clear plenty of space.
 Not doing the thing you’re trying to improve while you’re trying to improve it makes the process a lot more enjoyable, too.